Still Our Favorite Pasta in L.A.

 Our friend Denny saw my 2014 review of Maccheroni Republic, and when I suggested it, he decided that’s where he wanted to meet us for dinner.
 Since there are no reservations, we all arrived a little after 5 p.m.
-(Tracy works nearby so she walked … damn she’s in much better shape than me).
-Once again we snagged a table on the patio … get here as early as you can to make sure you find a spot.It had been another hot day, but the shaded patio at Maccheroni Republic made for the perfect spot to start off with the bottle of red wine I brought ($10 corkage … second bottle $15 … one bottle maximum per two guests) from the Langhe region of Piemonte (where we will be in early October).
+(Tracy works nearby, so she walked.
+Damn she’s in much better shape than me).
+Once again we snagged a table on the patio.
+Get here as early as you can to make sure you find a spot.It had been another hot day, but the shaded patio at Maccheroni Republic made for the perfect place to start with the bottle of red wine I brought ($10 corkage, second bottle $15, one bottle maximum per two guests) from the Langhe region of Piemonte (where we will be in early October).

 Our dinner this night was equally as fantastic as our lunch was a few days previously.

 We shared a couple of tantalizing appetizers.
-First up … an amazing Burratina Con Pomodorini; fresh buttermilk mozzarella, rustic cherry tomato puree and olive oil ($12.95).
+First up was a fantastic Burratina Con Pomodorini; fresh buttermilk mozzarella, rustic cherry tomato puree and olive oil ($12.95).
 As the late Dick Enberg would have said, “Oh my!”

 On to the main courses, and they were all delicious, as well.
 Denny ordered my favorite Maccheroni Republic dish, and it did not disappoint.
-Their Ravioli Di Zucca E Patata Dolce; pumpkin and sweet potato ravioli with butter cream truffle cheese sauce ($16.95) is totally off the charts and basically just melts in your mouth.
+Their Ravioli Di Zucca E Patata Dolce: pumpkin and sweet potato ravioli with butter, cream, and truffle cheese sauce ($16.95).
+It’s totally off the charts and melts in your mouth.